EricMFink/PRcasebook/_pages/Part3.md

 ---
 layout: casebook

-title: Professional Responsibility
+title: PR Casebook
 chapter: '3: The Legal Duties of an Attorney'
-permalink: /Part3/
+permalink: /Casebook/Part3/

 ---